THE RIO DE JANEIRO CARGO BIKE CHAMPIONSHIPS.

 For 125 years since its invention the bicycle has been a powerful tool for urban transport.
 It has also been a powerful symbol for progress, modernity and, not least, social change.

 They are the ultimate working class heroes.
-Quite possibly the hardest-working citizens in Rio de Janeiro.
+Quite possibly the hardest-working citizens in Brazil.
 It's time to give them some respect.

-70 years ago in Copenhagen, the situation was identical to Rio today.
+70 years ago in Copenhagen, the situation was identical to Brazilian cities today.
 A massive armada of cargo bikes were the backbone of transport in the city.
 A fantastic army of men and boys from the poor neighbourhoods made the city work.
-Men and boys who, like the cargo-bike drivers of Rio today, were also invisible in their social hierarchy.
+Men and boys who, like the cargo-bike riders in Brazil today, were also invisible in their social hierarchy.

 They were called Svajere in Danish – or Swayers, because of the swaying motion of the huge bikes when heavily laden.
 In 1942, a priest named Kristian Skjerring decided to change things for the better.
 He wanted to give these svajere a pedestal on which to stand.
 He organised a Svajerløb in the city – a cargo bike race for these bicycle messengers.

 The races become incredibly popular for the people of Copenhagen.
 Thousands came out to watch.
 There was prize money, but really it was about honour, and winning the right to call yourself the King of Copenhagen – at least until the next race.
 These Svajerløb races were held until 1960, when cars and vans started to dominate goods transport in the city.

 In 2009, we revived the races in Copenhagen and they are held each year.
 This project, however, is about taking the traditional Copenhagen race and transporting it to Brazil.
 Either Rio or Sao Paulo. .